wix-playground/dapperdox/docs/author-concepts.md

 # Authoring content concepts

-Swaggerly combines reference documentation automatically generated from OpenAPI Swagger specifications with other authored content to produce rich, browsable, API documentation.
+DapperDox combines reference documentation automatically generated from OpenAPI Swagger specifications with other authored content to produce rich, browsable, API documentation.

 ## Assets

-Any additional content that Swaggerly imports and combines with reference documentation is known as an asset.
+Any additional content that DapperDox imports and combines with reference documentation is known as an asset.
 Assets can be HTML,
 [Github Flavoured Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) (GFM), and static resources such as images.